giellalt/lang-smn/smn.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/numerals.lexc](http://github.com/giellalt/lang-smn/blob/main/../src/fst/affixes/numerals.lexc)</small>
-# Possessive suffixes for Inari Saami

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/possessive-suffixes.lexc](http://github.com/giellalt/lang-smn/blob/main/../src/fst/affixes/possessive-suffixes.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-smn/blob/main/../src/fst/affixes/propernouns.lexc)</small>
 # Inflection lexica for Inari Saami verbs

 This file contains the morphology for the Inari Saami verbs.